International Criminal Court investigation in the Democratic Republic of the Congo: Bosco Ntaganda

-On 8 July 2019, ICC Trial Chamber VI found Bosco Ntaganda guilty of 18 counts of war crimes and crimes against humanity, committed in Ituri, Congo, in 2002-2003.
+On 8 July 2019, ICC Trial Chamber VI found Bosco Ntaganda guilty of 18 counts of war crimes and crimes against humanity, committed in Ituri, Congo, in 2002–2003.
 He was sentenced to 30 years of imprisonment on 7 November 2019.

-On 8 March 2021 the ICC ruled that Ntaganda′s victims should be compensated with USD $30 million, the highest amount ever rewarded.
+On 8 March 2021 the ICC ruled that Ntaganda's victims should be compensated with US$30 million, the highest amount ever rewarded.
 Since Ntaganda does not have the money to pay, the Court will use its own funds to compensate victims.

 Callixte Mbarushimana

 Callixte Mbarushimana was allegedly executive secretary of the Democratic Forces for the Liberation of Rwanda (FDLR).
 He was charged with 11 criminal counts: